Aeroelastic Reduced-Order Model Differential Equations in Transonic Buffeting Flow: Results

 \section{Results}

-In this section results are presented for the buffet only and aeroelastic reduced-order models.
-Unless otherwise stated, baseline operating conditions are used which consider a freestream Mach number $M_\infty = 0.73$, Reynolds number $Re_\infty \approx 3M$ (based on the chord length), and wind-off AOA, $\alpha_0 = 3.5^\circ$.
+In this section results are presented for the buffet-only and aeroelastic reduced-order models.
+Unless otherwise stated, baseline operating conditions are used which consider a freestream Mach number $M_\infty = 0.73$, Reynolds number $Re_\infty \approx 3\times10^6$ (based on the chord length), and wind-off AOA, $\alpha_0 = 3.5^\circ$.